 The College of Public Health provides quality graduate and professional education for both public health practice professionals and research scientists.
 The OU College of Public Health is one of only 50 accredited schools of public health in the United States.
-A multi-disciplinary faculty prepares students for public health practice in five core areas;
+A multi-disciplinary faculty prepares students for public health practice in the following core areas;

 An active research program greatly enhances the academic environment of the college.
 Studies in issues as varied as air quality, teen pregnancy prevention, cardio-vascular disease prevention, obesity prevention, and tobacco use prevention are ongoing.
 The college also has major initiatives related to American Indian Health.
 The Center for Biosecurity Research conducts interdisciplinary research aimed at enhancing protection against biological weapons and emerging infectious diseases.
 The Oklahoma Public Health Training Center works with organizations across the state to provide education and training to the public health workforce.